bullfroggie/Bookstore/README.md

 # Built With
 HTML5, CSS3, and Javascript

 Uses localStorage as means of storing the store related data.
-Therefore, all edits are browser based.
+Therefore, all edits/saves are browser based.

 # Author
 Nikola Lausev